Waking Lions: Background

-The song was first written by frontman Leigh Kakaty in March 2017 during his solo writing sessions for fifth studio album; fearing that he sometimes overwhelms the band's writing sessions, he had split off to do his own writing separate from the rest of the band while they concurrently worked on writing their own material.
+Frontman Leigh Kakaty first wrote the song in March 2017 during his solo writing sessions for fifth studio album; fearing that he sometimes overwhelms the band's writing sessions, he had split off to do his own writing separate from the rest of the band while they concurrently worked on writing their own material.
 Kakaty wrote both the song's music and lyrics.
 Upon reconvening, Kakaty presented it to the rest of the band, who unanimously agreed that the song should be pursued for their upcoming album.
 Initially having doubts with early recorded versions of the song, Kakaty felt better upon hearing the final mix provided from music producer Kato Khandwala, and presenting it to the band again in its finished form.
 Kakaty also set up video recordings of band members, family, and friends first reaction to the song; their universal positive reaction reassured him that the song should be the album's first single.
 Their satisfaction with the song left the band "rejunenated", and reassured that they were on the right track for recording the next album on a while.

 "Waking Lions" was released on October 30, 2017, as the lead single from Pop Evil's fifth studio album, Pop Evil.
 The song is their first to feature new drummer Hayley Cramer.
 A music video was released concurrently with the single, featuring alternating footage of the band performing the song, and a person trying to escape an unknown entity, eventually leading to the person confronting it at the end.